If you’ve been wondering how to use a smoker box, you’ve come to the right place. In article will focus on this and more.

 The more wood chips you use, the thicker the smoke will be and the longer the smoke will last.
 Most smoker box manufacturers recommend filling the box up with wood chips to avoid using too little and having to refill the chamber.
 This is subjective of course and the type of wood chip you’re using as well as the meat you’re smoking must be taken into consideration.

-You don’t need a smoking grill to smoke your meat to perfection, all you need is a barbeque and a smoker box.
+You don’t need a smoking grill to smoke your meat to perfection, all you need is a barbecue and a smoker box.
 The best part about a smoker box is that they’re cheap to buy, easy to maintain and wonderful to have on hand.

 Now that you know how to use a smoker box will you be buying one for yourself?
 Let us know in the comments section below.